crashbrz/snmpgrabber/README.md

 ### Installation ###
 Clone the repository in the desired location.<br>
+pip install -r requirements.txt<br>

 ### License ###
 SNMPGrabber is licensed under the SushiWare license.
-Check [docs/license.txt](docs/license.txt) for more information.
+For more information, check [docs/license.txt](docs/license.txt).

 ### Python Version ###
 Tested on:<br>